PacktPublishing/Practical-Deep-Learning-at-Scale-with-MLFlow/README.md

 production and has been a speaker at the Spark/Data+AI summit and NLP summit.
 He has recently published peer-reviewed papers on deep learning, linked data, and knowledge-infused learning at various ACM/IEEE conferences and journals.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803241333">https://packt.link/free-ebook/9781803241333 </a> </p>